 You can view current and previous Income Tax rates and Personal Allowances online.

-National Insurance contributions (NIC)
+National Insurance contributions (NICs)

 You can view current and previous NIC rates and thresholds for employees and employers online.
 The same rates and thresholds apply to all UK taxpayers, including those who live in Scotland.